Why is the SNP under investigation over its party finances?

 “We’re definitely not facing bankruptcy, I’m pleased to say we are on a steady footing when it comes to the party’s finances,” he said,

-“I don’t think Parliament is the place to do a statement on the party’s finances...
-I’ve, of course, instructed the governance and transparency review and when the report comes in on that review, I’ll make that public.”
+“I don’t think parliament is the place to do a statement on the party’s finances...
+I’ve, of course, instructed the governance and transparency review, and when the report comes in on that review, I’ll make that public.”

 Here, we look back at the origins of the inquiry.